Norwegian Wood

 cool to the touch; a soft, rounded earlobe and the microscopic mole

-just beneath it; the camel-hair coat she wore in the winter; her habit of
+just beneath it; the camel-hair coat she wore in the winter; her

 looking straight into my eyes when asking a question; the slight